 To book: send us an email at email@example.com or call 204-615-3951.

-Using one-of-a-kind artifacts from MCML’s collection students will learn about symbols of Manitoba and the people who made them.
+Using one-of-a-kind artifacts from MCML’s collection students will learn about crafted symbols of Manitoba and the people who made them.
 This program examines the Manitoba Sampler, the Manitoba Tartan, and the Metis Sash, all of which have unique histories.
 From natural history to industry, the Manitoba Sampler showcases the symbols we use to represent the province of Manitoba.
-The Manitoba Tartan harkens back to the Scottish settlers who started the Red River Settlement and their impact on the province.
-We will also explore the rich Metis culture that grew along with the province with the help of the Metis Sash.
-This program will explore themes of symbolism, identity, and their relation to craft.
+The Manitoba Tartan harkens back to the Scottish settlers who founded the Red River Settlement and their impact on the province.
+We will also explore the rich Metis culture that grew alongside the province with the help of the Metis Sash.
+With the help of these artifacts students will explore themes of symbolism, identity, and their relation to craft.